ClutchKick2207/8_Math_Investigation-1/README.md

 ### Instructions:

-To use this program, you can either download the .py file and run it using Python (this was written using Python 3, and any deriverative should work with this [e.g. 3.7, 3.8]).
+To use this program, you can either download the .py file and run it using Python (this was written using Python 3, and any deriverative should work with this [e.g. 3.7, 3.8]) or you can open the file and copy and paste whatever pieces of the code you need into an editor (such as Grok).
 If you find this code useful in any way, please feel free to star the repo and share with friends, a follow would also be appreciated.

 ## Definitions/Knowledge: